 5. In addition to the foregoing suspensions, the North Carolina Division of Motor Vehicles can suspend your privilege to drive for the following:

-- One conviction for driving over 55 mph and one conviction of reckless driving in a 12 month period; and/or
+- One conviction for driving over 55 mph and one conviction of reckless driving in a 12-month period

-- A conviction for speeding 75 mph or more
+- A conviction for speeding more than 75 mph.